 Field-hunting tip

-Look in epithermal hydrothermal veins country — that is the host setting where aguilarite typically forms.
+Look in epithermal hydrothermal veins country, the host setting where aguilarite typically forms.
 If you start seeing acanthite, naumannite, pyrite in float, you are in the right ground.
 Field specimens usually show a dendritic, massive, or pseudo-cubic crystals habit, so train your eye for that shape before scanning the outcrop.